 Diet

 TCM suggests the best winter diet features foods that enrich yin (inward energy) and reduce yang (outward energy).
 Ingesting warmer temperature and foods with warming qualities can support the digestive systems.
-Drinking bone broths is a helpful way to support the kidneys and bones.
+Drinking bone broth is a helpful way to support the kidneys and bones.
 Eating more beets, carrots, root vegetables, winter greens, apples and pears as they naturally grow this time of year is the natural way to nourish our bodies.
-I love this soup as its jam-packed not just with one or two roots, but with multiple delectable and very colorful root vegetables.
+I love this soup as it's jam-packed not just with one or two roots, but with multiple delectable and very colorful root vegetables.

 Being around Water